 - Can plagiarism be accidental?

-Accidental plagiarism is one of the most common types of plagiarism.
+Accidental plagiarism is one of the most common examples of plagiarism.
 Perhaps you forgot to cite a source, or paraphrased something a bit too closely.
-Maybe you can’t remember where you got an idea from and aren’t totally sure if it’s original or not.
+Maybe you can’t remember where you got an idea from, and aren’t totally sure if it’s original or not.

 These all count as plagiarism, even though you didn’t do it on purpose.
-When in doubt, make sure you’re referencing your sources.
-Also consider running your work through a plagiarism checker tool prior to submission.
-These tools work by using advanced database software to scan for matches between your text and existing texts.
+When in doubt, make sure you’re citing your sources.
+Also consider running your work through a plagiarism checker tool prior to submission, which work by using advanced database software to scan for matches between your text and existing texts.

 - How can I summarise a source without plagiarising?

 Plagiarism can be detected by your professor or readers if the tone, formatting, or style of your text is different in different parts of your paper, or if they’re familiar with the plagiarised source.

 Many universities also use plagiarism detection software like Turnitin’s, which compares your text to a large database of other sources, flagging any similarities that come up.

 It can be easier than you think to commit plagiarism by accident.
 Consider using a plagiarism checker prior to submitting your essay to ensure you haven’t missed any citations.